Models for the common knowledge logic: Infinitary common knowledge logic

 \section{Infinitary common knowledge logic}

-In this section, we discuss infinitary common knowledge logic.
-We define infinitary extensions $\ipsmh$ and $\ipsomega$ of $\psmh$ and $\psomega$, respectively.
-Then, we show that $\ipsmh$ is Kripke complete.
-The system $\ipsomega$ is originally introduced by Kaneko-Nagashima-Suzuki-Tanaka \cite{knk-ngs-szk-tnk}, and its Kripke completeness is given also in \cite{knk-ngs-szk-tnk}.
-We show that $\ipsmh$ and $\ipsomega$ are equivalent, which implies the Kripke completeness of $\ipsmh$.
+In this section, we discuss the infinitary common knowledge logic.
+We define the infinitary extensions $\ipsmh$ and $\ipsomega$ of $\psmh$ and $\psomega$, respectively.
+The system $\ipsomega$ is originally introduced by Kaneko-Nagashima-Suzuki-Tanaka \cite{knk-ngs-szk-tnk}.
+It is proved in \cite{knk-ngs-szk-tnk} that $\ipsomega$ is sound and complete with respect to $\fckl$.
+We show that $\ipsmh$ and $\ipsomega$ are equivalent.
+Consequently, it follows that $\ipsmh$ is also sound and complete with respect to $\fckl$.

-Now, we define syntax and semantics for infinitary common knowledge logic.
+We define syntax and semantics for the infinitary common knowledge logic.
 First, we define syntax.
 We extend the language by adding two logical connectives $\ior$ and $\iand$, which denote countable disjunction and conjunction, respectively.
-Then, we define the set $\icformulas$ of formulas of infinitary common knowledge logic as the least extension of $\cformulas$ which satisfies the following: if $\gm$ is a countable set of $\icformulas$, then $\ior \gm$ and $\iand \gm$ are in $\icformulas$.
+Then, we define the set $\icformulas$ of formulas of the infinitary common knowledge logic as the least extension of $\cformulas$ which satisfies the following: if $\gm$ is a countable set of formulas of $\icformulas$, then $\ior \gm$ and $\iand \gm$ are in $\icformulas$.
 Next, we define semantics.
-An algebraic model for infinitary common knowledge logic is a pair $\langle A,v\rangle$, where $A$ is an $\omega$-complete and $\omega$-multiplicative modal algebra and $v$ is a mapping from the set $\propvar$ of propositional variables to $A$.
-For each valuation $v$ in $A$ and each countable set $\gm$ of formulas, we define
+An algebraic model for the infinitary common knowledge logic is a pair $\langle A,v\rangle$, where $A$ is an $\omega_{1}$-complete and $\omega_{1}$-multiplicative modal algebra and $v$ is a mapping from the set $\propvar$ of propositional variables to $A$.
+For each valuation $v$ on $A$ and each countable set $\gm$ of formulas, we define